← Index · pp. 22–23

 The thread: Every scene shows the glory and the cost side by side.
 The world sees the performance.
 The camera shows the fire.

 Live element: Intercut with Kris and band performing the song.
 Fire present on stage — either a ring of flame around the stage, fire in the background, or a lit sign.
 The performance footage is the emotional anchor that ties the vignettes together.
+Reference: Miley Cyrus live shot — great example of the energy and vibe for the performance footage.

 Production note: Explore public domain footage and Storyblocks for the high-performer vignettes before committing to a full film shoot.
 Budget accordingly given this is the lead single.